openstates/documentation/api/v2/root-nodes.rst

 ``id``
     The ocd-bill ID of the desired bill, such as 'ocd-jurisdiction/country:us/state:nh'.
+``openstatesUrl``
+    The URL of the desired bill, such as 'https://openstates.org/nc/bills/2019/HB760/'.
 ``jurisdiction``, ``session``, ``identifier``
     Must be specified together to fully identify a bill.